RUMI'S UNTOLD STORY

 15. Rumi Belongs to the Whole World and Cannot Be Marginalized

-Don't even try to bring Rumi down to your level.
+Don't even try to drag Rumi down to your level.
 Instead see if you can rise to his.

 His famous line of "come, come whoever you are" is as precious as "all men are created equal" and "liberty and justice for all."